SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are so many great San Francisco bay tours and boat cruises that it can be hard to find the perfect one.

-3 Top Rated Bay Cruises
+Get Tickets for 3 Top-Rated Bay Cruises

 1. Golden Gate Bay Cruise: Most popular, runs often, 60 minutes